Azlec/slimmemeter/readme.txt

 See Wiki https://github.com/peno64/slimmemeter/wiki

-Note that the wiki page "electricity peak current month" is no longer valid.
-The YAML of this project uses direct readouts of the Belgian capacity tariff from the DSMR component to show 3 values:
+Note that the wiki page "electricity peak current month" is not valid when using this YAML.
+The 2023.7 update of ESPHome officially added support for peak values.
+This YAML simply utilizes these readouts to show 3 peak values:

     active_energy_import_current_average_demand:
       name: "Peak Current Average Quarterly Demand"